Class 7 Science Chapter 3 Fibres to Fabric-(Oxford & NCERT)

 b.
 Passing the filaments through an eyelet

 c.
-Twisting filaments to make a strong threads
+Twisting filaments to make strong threads

 d.
 Dyeing and weaving threads to form a fabric